sendwithus/templates/README.md

 Open Source Template Project
 =========

-The Sendwithus Open Source Template Project is a collection of free email templates created and managed by the sendwithus team and community.
+The [Sendwithus Open Source Template Project](https://www.sendwithus.com/resources/templates) is a collection of free email templates created and managed by the sendwithus team and community.

 Anyone may contribute new themes and templates, or make impactful updates to the existing ones.

-Links:
 - [Browse and Download Templates](https://www.sendwithus.com/resources/templates)
 - [Learn More About The Open Source Template Project](https://www.sendwithus.com/resources/templates/about)

 Managed and Maintained by [sendwithus.com](https://www.sendwithus.com).

-### Contributing
+## Contributing

 All pull requests are welcome, whether you're submitting a brand new theme or tweaking the look and feel of an existing one, send it our way.
 We want to see it.